 John Constable once recalled ‘I associate my “careless boyhood” to all that lies on the banks of the Stour’.
-He grew up at Flatford Mill on the River Stour in Sussex, which his father owned.
+He grew up at Flatford Mill on the River Stour in Suffolk, which his father owned.
 In many of his best known paintings and sketches he captured the places close to his boyhood home and the scenes of everyday rural life there.

 The locations shown in these iconic paintings and studies, are all within a surprisingly small area close to the mill.

 1. The Mill Stream 1810–1814

 In this study the mill stream is seen from the forecourt of the Constable family mill at Flatford.
 They owned two corn-grinding watermills on the river Stour, at Flatford and at Dedham.
 The stream had been diverted from the River Stour to work the mill’s water-wheel.